laander/aquestionof/wp-content/plugins/regenerate-thumbnails/readme.txt

 1. The plugin at work regenerating thumbnails
 2. You can resize single images by hovering over their row in the Media Library
-2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown (WordPress 3.1+ only)
+2. You can resize specific multiples images using the checkboxes and the "Bulk Actions" dropdown

 == ChangeLog ==

+= Version 2.2.0 =

+* Changes to the Bulk Action functionality were made shortly before the release of WordPress 3.1 which broke the way I implemented the specific multiple image regeneration feature.
+This version adds to the Bulk Action menu using Javascript as that's the only way to do it currently.

+= Version 2.1.3 =

+* Move the `error_reporting()` call in the AJAX handler to the beginning so that we're more sure that no PHP errors are outputted.
+Some hosts disable usage of `set_time_limit()` and calling it was causing a PHP warning to be outputted.

+= Version 2.1.2 =

+* When regenerating all images, newest images are done first rather than the oldest.
+* Fixed a bug with regeneration error reporting in some browsers.
+Thanks to pete-sch for reporting the error.
+* Supress PHP errors in the AJAX handler to avoid sending an invalid JSON response.
+Thanks to pete-sch for reporting the error.
+* Better and more detailed error reporting for when `wp_generate_attachment_metadata()` fails.

 = Version 2.1.1 =